-- encouraging a customer to reserve or buy a new home by suggesting there are other people interested in the property or that the price will soon increase (if this is not true); - b) offering a financial incentive in return for an immediate decision to reserve or buy a new home; - c) encouraging a customer to reserve a new home by telling them they will lose the opportunity to personalise it, when the stage of construction would still allow this;

-- d) encouraging a customer to buy any unnecessary or inappropriate additional insurance products, warranties or guarantees; or - e) suggesting that a sale may not go ahead unless a customer uses a specific third-party professional adviser, such as conveyancer or mortgage broker.
+- a) encouraging a customer to reserve or buy a new home by suggesting there are other people interested in the property or that the price will soon increase (if this is not true); - b) offering a financial incentive in return for an immediate decision to reserve or buy a new home (in the case of time-bound events such as launch weekends, then customers who attend should be given 7 days to consider the purchase - even if this goes beyond the incentive timescale - during which time the incentive (but not any specific home) will be held open for them.
+Sales teams should be clear with customers who wish to take this additional time, that the home could still be sold to other buyers). - c) encouraging a customer to reserve a new home by telling them they will lose the opportunity to personalise it, when the stage of construction would still allow this; - d) encouraging a customer to buy any unnecessary or inappropriate additional insurance products, warranties or guarantees; or - e) suggesting that a sale may not go ahead unless a customer uses a specific third-party professional adviser, such as conveyancer or mortgage broker. - f) drip pricing of all mandatory elements of a new home, as well as other charges that are presented as "optional" but which it is reasonably foreseeable that most customers would have to pay, even if others could avoid them